Tim League: Allegations involving Alamo Drafthouse

-In 2017, concurrent with the revelations regarding Devin Faraci and Harry Knowles's harassment of women, former Alamo Drafthouse employees alleged that they had complained to League and his wife Karrie about Knowles in previous years.
-They were told simply to "avoid" Knowles.
-These purported incidents go as far back as 2000.
+In 2017, after sexual-harassment allegations surfaced involving Devin Faraci and Fantastic Fest co-founder Harry Knowles, former employees of Alamo Drafthouse Cinema said they had previously complained to League and his wife, Karrie League, about Knowles's behavior and were told to "avoid" him.
+According to industry reports, some of the incidents dated back to 2000.

-In late September 2017, League issued a statement apologizing on his and Karrie's behalf "To the women we have let down...".
+In late September 2017, League issued a statement apologizing on behalf of himself and Karrie League to "the women we have let down".